-Getting Credit for What You Know is a free, online, one-credit undergraduate course through Metropolitan State University.
+Getting Credit for What You Know is a free, online, one-credit undergraduate course through Metro State University.

-Partner with Metropolitan State University to build your own path to a new career, a new job, or a bachelor’s (undergraduate) degree in a program that reflects the future you want.
+Metro 100 is a free, online course that empowers students to build their own path to a new career, a new job, or a bachelor’s (undergraduate) degree in a program that reflects the future you want.
 What you already know and can do from your life, work, and community-based learning matters, and your college-level learning can be assessed to earn you the credit you deserve.